YohanIT21131424/SAProject/README.md

 # ImmuniGuard Vaccine Management System

+ImmuniGuard is a Hospital Management System.
+The system consists of four main services.
+Employee Service manages all employee details.
+Employee details can only be managed by Admins of the system.
+Admins has the ability to add, update, view, delete, assign shifts and request leaves of employees from the system.
+The Patient Service manages all patient details.
+A patient can add and search appointments.
+They also can get appointment bills, view test reports and lab reports.
+The Vaccination Management System manages the vaccine details of the hospital.
+Vaccine Management System can be accessed only by Admins.
+Admins and add, update, view, delete and search vaccination details.
+Finally, the Lab Test Management System manages all lab details of the hospital.
+Lab Test Manage can be accessed only by the admins and they can add, update, view, delete and search lab tests.
+The software is developed using Java Language and OSGi Framework.
-ImmuniGuard is a OSGi Eclips plug-in designed to simplify the management of patient appointments, vaccine administration, and employee scheduling in healthcare facilities.
+The purpose of this application is to simplify the management of the employees and patients in a hospital.
 With its user-friendly interface and comprehensive features, ImmuniGuard allows healthcare providers to streamline their workflows, reduce administrative burdens, and enhance patient care.

-With ImmuniGuard, healthcare facilities can easily schedule patient appointments, manage vaccine inventory and administration, and track employee schedules and time off.
-The software also includes reporting and analytics features that enable providers to monitor their operations and identify areas for improvement.

-Overall, ImmuniGuard is a valuable tool for healthcare providers looking to optimize their operations and provide high-quality care to their patients.

 ## The system consists of three tiers: